Should you put interests and hobbies on a resume? Learn the answer to this question, and pick up 5 tips that will help you do it right.

 Here's a sample resume for a business analyst made using our resume builder.

-Business Analyst Resume Example - See +20 resume templates and create your resume here
+Sample Business Analyst Resume—See more templates and create your resume here.

 Targeting other jobs in business and finance too?
 See one of our dedicated guides: